Suboxone Clinics in North Carolina

 • Naltrexone treatment

-Phoenix Counseling Center is a suboxone treatment center in Shelby, North Carolina situated in the 28150 zip code.
+Lifebridge Drug And Substance Abuse is a suboxone drug treatment center in Lumberton, North Carolina situated in the 28358 zip code area.

 Services: